dguest/pandamonium/README.md

 #### Deprecation Warning

 You can currently just clone the repository and have `master` work the same way as `v0.1` on LXPLUS or ATLAS Connect, but this will be deprecated in the future in favor of installing `pandamonium` as a Python library.
 The motivation for this is that `pandamonium` does have hard requirements on other libraries, and it is better to fully contain them through the installation of the library through PyPI.

 [pandamonium_PyPI]: https://pypi.org/project/pandamonium/

 ### Notes if working on a remote server

-If you are working from a remote server where you do not have control over your Python runtimes (e.g. LXPLUS, ALTAS Connect login nodes) it is recommended that you bootstrap `virtualenv` and a default Python virtual environment by adding the following to your `.profile` or `.bash_profile`
+If you are working from a remote server where you do not have control over your Python runtimes (e.g. LXPLUS, ALTAS Connect login nodes) it is recommended that you bootstrap `virtualenv` and a default Python virtual environment by adding the following to your `.bashrc` or `.bashrc_user`

 ```
 # Ensure local virtualenv setup